boku7/boku7.github.io/_posts/2021-07-12-ArtOfDeviceCodePhish.md

 ### Azure Account Subscription Setup
 + Create an Azure account at [azure.microsoft.com](https://azure.microsoft.com/en-us/free/).
   +  You will be required to verify with a valid email, phone number, and credit card.
+  + _When creating an Azure Account, help the Microsoft DFIR team by attributing your account to your Red Team organization.
+This helps save time for their team when they are investigating if you are a real threat, performing threat emulation services, or performing offensive security research._
+  + _See [Nick Carr- Lead, Cyber Crime Intelligence / Investigations @Microsoft](https://twitter.com/ItsReallyNick/status/1290850096683388930) for more insight._
 + Login to your newly created Azure subscription at [portal.azure.com](https://portal.azure.com/).

 #### Create an Azure Active Directory Tenant